istresearch/scrapy-cluster/docs/topics/crawler/quickstart.rst

 Quick Start
 ===========

-This is a complete Scrapy crawling project.
+This is a complete Scrapy crawling project located in ``crawler/``.

-First, create a ``localsettings.py`` file to track your custom settings.
+First, create a ``crawling/localsettings.py`` file to track your custom settings.
 You can override any setting in the normal ``settings.py`` file, and a typical file may look like the following:

 ::